 Getting to Cres by ferry:

 There are 4 ports on the island: Porozina, Merag, Cres and Martinscica.
-Ferry tickets are sold at ferry terminals, but you can also check the prices and buy the tickets online and in advance.
+Ferry tickets can easily be bought online at our website.
+You can also buy them at the ferry terminal, but we recommend doing it online and in advance, to avoid the queues.

 Porozina is a small town on the western side of the Cres.
 It is connected by ferry to Brestova on the mainland.
 Journey time from the mainland to Porozina is around 20 minutes.
 Departures to Porozina are more frequent during the high season, as opposed to other times of the year.

-In the table below, you can see a schedule of a car ferry between Porozina port and Brestova:
+In the table below, you can see a schedule of a car ferry between Porozina port and Brestova, and buy ferry tickets directly:

-In the table below, you can see a schedule of a car ferry between Merag port and Valbiska:
+In the table below, you can see a schedule of a car ferry between Merag port and Valbiska, and also purchase ferry tickets here:

 In the table below, you can see schedules of car ferries running between Cres and the mainland.
-Timetable of ferries from Cres to other islands can also be found below.
+Timetable and ferry tickets from Cres to other islands can also be found below.

 The journey between Cres and Rijeka lasts around 1 hour and 20 minutes.
 There are more departures to Cres during the high season, as opposed to other times of the year.

 The journey lasts around 2 and a half hours.
-There aren’t many daily departures on this route.
+There aren’t many daily departures on this route, but tickets are available for purchase online.

 The journey lasts around 1 hour and 20 minutes, There is a few daily departures on this route during the high and low season.